The Dark Army

 - Break Them by Talking: The Dark Army's favored method of recruitment is through systematic psychological breakdowns of prospective members via invasive interrogation, gaslighting, and outright brainwashing.

 - Chaotic Evil: Shares traits with both the Intelligent Monster and Terrorist Freedom Fighter flavors.
 The Dark Army have clear aspirations for societal change, but they wantonly kill and even sacrifice their own, doing so in the name of their mission.

 - The Cracker: The Dark Army are paid by the highest bidders to carry out cyber-based attacks ranging from simple election rigging to economic destabilization.

 - Dark Is Evil: It is quite literally in their moniker.
 Even from the beginning, the Dark Army are portrayed as suspicious and very dangerous people with a lot of pull.

 - Dissonant Serenity: A singular trait for most of the upper echelon members, such as Irving and Leon.

-- Equal-Opportunity Evil: While Chinese in origin, the Dark Army employs members from numerous ethnic and economic backgrounds.
+- Equal-Opportunity Evil: While Chinese in origin, the Dark Army employ members from numerous ethnic and economic backgrounds.

-- Evil Running Good: The Dark Army have members quite literally everywhere.
-Yes, even the FBI.
+- Evil Running Good: The Dark Army have members everywhere.
 According to Whiterose, not even attorneys and presidents are safe from their influence.
 It is later revealed they have their fingers even in the FBI.